Kotlin/kotlin-spec/docs/kotlin.core/declarations.md

 For more information on how a particular receiver for each access is chosen, please refer to the [overloading section][Overload resolution].

 The receiver parameter can be accessed inside getter and setter scopes of the property as the implicit receiver or `this`.
-It may also be accessed inside nested scopes using [labeled `this` syntax][] using the name of the property declared as the label.
+It may also be accessed inside nested scopes using [labeled `this` syntax][This-expressions] using the name of the property declared as the label.
 For delegated properties, the value passed into the operator functions `getValue` and `setValue` as the receiver is the value of the receiver parameter, rather than the value of the outer classifier.
 This is also true for local extension properties: while regular local properties are passed `null` as the first argument of these operator functions, local extension properties are passed the value of the receiver argument instead.